Kassadin Build Guide by CasterMaster

 Delightful Invincibility

 A perfect defense item and gives a LARGE amount of AP and some decent armor.
-Mainly the passive is just DEVASTATING and can really save your life.
+Mainly the item's active alone is just devastating and can really save your life.
 Just when you want to Riftwalk out but its on cool-down, you can use its active to shorten your cool-downs as well.
-Just a really great defensive and offensive item for Kassadin.
+Just a really great defensive and offensive item for Kassadin, and basically a must-buy.

 space